 Brandi Wilkins Catanese, Associate Professor, Departments of African American Studies and Theater, Dance, and Performance Studies; Ph.D.
 Stanford University; African-American Drama and Theater.

-Julia Fawcett, Assistant Professor, Department of Theater, Dance, and Performance Studies; Ph.D.
+Julia Fawcett, Associate Professor, Department of Theater, Dance, and Performance Studies; Ph.D.
 Yale University; Restoration and 18th Century Theater and Performance, Performance Historiography, Intersections Between Literature and Performance, Autobiographical Performance, Urban Space, Celebrity, Gender, and Disability Studies.

 Mark Griffith, Professor, Departments of Classics and Theater, Dance, and Performance Studies; Ph.D.
 Cambridge University; Classical drama and performance; Greek and Latin literature.

 Shannon Jackson, Professor, Departments of Rhetoric and Theater, Dance, and Performance Studies; Ph.D.
 Northwestern University; Performance Studies; Contemporary theater; American cultural history and Performance Historiography; Adaptation.

 Juana Maria Rodriguez, Professor, Department of Ethnic Studies; Ph.D.
 UC Berkeley; Queer Theory and Cultural Activism; Latin@ Popular Cultures; Performance Studies; Critical Race Theory; Sex and Sexuality Studies; Technology and Media Arts.